mjansson/mdns/README.md

 ### Announce

 If you provide a mDNS service listening and answering queries on port 5353 it is encouraged to send announcement on startup of your service (as an unsolicited answer).
-Use the `mdns_announce_multicast` to announce the records for your service.
+Use the `mdns_announce_multicast` to announce the records for your service at startup, and `mdns_goodbye_multicast` to announce the end of service on termination.

 ## Test executable
 The `mdns.c` file contains a test executable implementation using the library to do DNS-SD and mDNS queries.
 Compile into an executable and run to see command line options for discovery, query and service modes.